-- The values can usually be accepted as they are.
-If the suggested exposure time is unusually long (> 3 minutes), consider collecting data using the copper microsource instrument. - If you feel the suggested values are completely out of whack, make your own choice!! - For most samples, "Theta Dependency" can be skipped when using Mo $K\alpha$ radiation. - If you expect the structure to be centrosymmetric (most structures are), but would like the option to collect complete non-centrosymmetric data without needing to "start over", you can re-sort the frames so that complete centrosymmetric data are collected first, followed by frames that fill in Friedel pairs.
-Change <Symmetry> to the centrosymmetric case and click <Apply>, but do not click <Determine Strategy> again.
-Click the <Edit> button, then click the <Sort> button.
+Determination are often a good choice. - For most samples, "Theta Dependency" can be skipped when using Mo $K\alpha$ radiation. - If you expect the structure to be centrosymmetric (most structures are) but would like the option to collect complete non-centrosymmetric data without needing to "start over", you can re-sort the frames so that complete centrosymmetric data are collected first, followed by frames that fill in Friedel pairs.
+Change <Symmetry> to centrosymmetric, but do not click <Determine Strategy> again.
+Click the <Edit Runs> button (top of frame), then click the <Sort> button.